ruvinisen/Apache_Iceberg/pyspark_code.md

-Here is what you can do in iceberg
+Here is what you can do in pyspark with iceberg

 ### Navigate to Spark binary directory (optional)
 ```bash